quality-liquid/cupid_code/Documentation/Design/HighLevel/new-high-level-team3.md

 * There are already `npm` packages from the old teams project which contain critical security vulnerabilities.
 Without continual maintenance our application will become less secure as time goes on.
 ![Terminal output for `npm install`](./images/prev-team-npm-vulnerabilities.png)

-* There are many packages used for this project in its current state, each new package brings with it the bugs and vulnerabilites of said package.
-Having many packages creates a lot to keep track of which makes it more difficult to check used packages for vulnerabilties or to keep all packages up to date and still working with the application.
+* There are many packages used for this project in its current state, each new package brings with it the bugs and vulnerabilities of said package.
+Having many packages creates a lot to keep track of which makes it more difficult to check used packages for vulnerabilities or to keep all packages up to date and still working with the application.
     * 180 packages currently are used for the client.
     * 75 python packages currently are installed for the Poetry environment.

 * There is a similar risk with using APIs and Frameworks as with using other's packages.
     * There must be continual maintenance work to stay up to date on the APIs, ensuring any changes in how one interfaces are implemented to keep the application functioning, research must be done to ensure the APIs used are reputable.
 In addition, by relying on API's should there service go down for any reason, our applications related service will also be down.